-In Peru, there’s not one but two independence days.
+In Peru, there are not one but two independence days.
 On July 28 and 29, the declaration of independence was put into effect by South American independence leader José de San Martin in Lima.
-Parades and civic events and general national pride come out on these two days.
+Parades, civic events, and general national pride come out on these two days.

 August 30 sees an interesting festival that celebrates Santa Rosa de Lima, the first indigenous American saint.
 This day marks the day of her death.
-The patron saint of the capital, her most famous memorial is held just outside Lima in Santa Rosa de Quives.
+The capital’s patron saint, her most famous memorial is held just outside Lima in Santa Rosa de Quives.

 Spring Festivals in Peru

 September starts with a foodie event: the Mistura Culinary Festival.
 Food stalls, street vendors, bars, and restaurants in Lima celebrate the food of Peru in mid-September for about ten days.
 Sounds delicious to us.

 Head to Ancash for celebrations of La Virgen del Rosario on October 4, complete with a symbolic cosplay of a battle between Moors and Christians.
 It’s also held in Lima, Cusco, and various other towns.
 Also, in October (the 8th) commemorating a battle, Peru celebrates Admiral Miguel Grau, a naval hero in the War of the Pacific.